 - Smoked Paprika.
 A touch of smoked paprika instantly gives this soup a deep, smoky flavor.
 It’s not to be missed.

 - Spices and Herbs.
 Dried oregano and rosemary, bay leaf, and cloves help turn this stew into a truly special, memorable dish.
+(Peruvian Chicken is another dish of mine with wonderful unique flavor.)

 - Crushed Tomatoes.
 The stew’s foundation.
 It makes the broth thick and rich.